It wasn’t like Dr. Stevens to spend $4.38 for coffee.

-According to the laws of thermodynamics, the coffee would cool too quickly.
+According to the laws of thermodynamics, the coffee would cool too quickly before his colleague’s arrival.
 Of course, this was relative to how much energy would be given off by the styrofoam cup compared to the time it would take the coffee to lose its energy.
-He mentally drew up the equations.
+He quickly conjured up the equations, solving for x.

 He looked at his watch again.
-From the sidewalk, he watched cars start and stop at random intervals, mentally running through a calculus proof of centripetal acceleration.
+From the sidewalk, he watched cars start and stop at random intervals, mentally drawing up a calculus proof of centripetal acceleration.